poweredgenl/smarthome/README.md

 ## Other automations

 - Central heating: when the windows in the office or master bedroom are open, the radiator valve is automatically closed.
 Done via a workaround to set the radiator at a very low temperature level.
 (14 degrees celcius)
+- Kodi integration with Philips Hue + Philips Ambilight - when a movie is started - HASS switches Ambilight + Hue on so we have ambient lighting during the movie.

 ## Todo